IBM/automate-deployments-on-openshift/README.md

 At this point you have successfully setup the OpenShift GitOps as a continuous delivery (CD) mechanism for your application.

-## 4. View the deployed application
+## 4. View the Temperature converter Application

 Now that you have setup the CI and CD for your application and successfully run the CI pipeline and deployed the application with CD, you can view the deployed application.